scipy/scipy/doc/source/tutorial/weave.rst

 Catalog search paths and the PYTHONCOMPILED variable
 ----------------------------------------------------

-The default location for catalog files on Unix is is ~/.pythonXX_compiled where XX is version of Python being used.
+The default location for catalog files on Unix is ~/.pythonXX_compiled where XX is version of Python being used.
 If this directory doesn't exist, it is created the first time a catalog is used.
 The directory must be writable.
 If, for any reason it isn't, then the catalog attempts to create a directory